Homestead Exemptions

 Surviving Spouse of Individual Who Qualified for Age 65 or Older or Disabled Person Exemption Yes April 30 Obituary or copy of spouse’s death certificate, ID (Driver’s License, State-issued ID, Temporary license) with date of birth as proof of age Continuation of spouse’s exemption and tax ceiling

-100% Disabled Veteran’s Homestead Exemption Yes April 30 Letter from VA office detailing receipt of 100% disability compensation due to service-connected disability and rating of 100% disabled or unemployability Total exemption from property taxes for all taxing jurisdictions
+100% Disabled Veteran’s Homestead Exemption Yes April 30 Letter from VA office detailing receipt of 100% disability compensation due to service-connected disability and rating of 100% disabled or unemployability 100% of homestead property's value for all taxing jurisdictions

 Donated Residence Homestead of Partially Disabled Veteran Yes April 30 Letter from VA listing percentage of service-connected disability, ID $$$ (amount varies based on disability %) off home’s appraised value toward all taxing jurisdictions